-No one is sure what will be the next great global health threat.
-Ebola has emerged in 2014 as a problem in West Africa that has the potential to spread if not contained.
-A few years ago a certain strain (H5N1) of Avian influenza appeared threatening as it could be transmitted to humans.
+No one is sure what the next great global health threat will be.
+The world’s experience combating Zika, Ebola (most notably the 2014-2015 outbreak in West African), H5N1 and others have shown the importance of being prepared to contain and prevent future outbreaks.
 Whatever the next global pandemic, public health experts will respond to make sure millions of people are not infected and economies are not crippled.
 And social and behavior change communication (SBCC) is an essential component of their response.

 For more information, contact: Alice Payne Merritt | firstname.lastname@example.org